 - Personal liability: This refers to bodily injury or property damage to other people (or their stuff) as a result of your actions, at your home and anywhere else.

 - Personal property: This coverage insures your belongings in the case of damage.
 It even covers the belongings of your guests in the event their things are damaged while visiting.

 - Additional living expenses (ALE): This coverage provides coverage if your home is destroyed by an insured disaster and you need to live elsewhere for a time.

 Frequently asked questions

-How do I obtain renters insurance in Georgia?
+How do I get renters insurance in New Jersey?